 1. A multivitamin with minerals

-If you’re like the average American you don’t eat the recommended 6-8 servings of fruits and vegetables a day.
-Taking a high-quality multivitamin is like insurance for your diet.
-It helps to fill in the mineral and nutrient gaps you might be missing.
+If you’re like the average American you probably don’t eat the recommended 6-8 servings of fruits and vegetables a day.
+Taking a high-quality multivitamin is like an insurance for your diet.
+It helps fill in the mineral and nutrient gaps you might be missing.

 Multivitamins aren’t created equal.
 Look for ones that are easily absorbed in the body.
 There’s a big difference between the quality.
-Many times it’s better to spend more money to get one that will benefit your health the most.
+It’s often better to spend a little more money on a better quality supplement.

 One of my favorites is Pana C-315 Liquid Multivitamin and Mineral Superfood.
-It has fulvic minerals, which my doctor recommended because my body does not absorb nutrients easily.
-(Read more about why here or here)
+It has fulvic minerals, which my doctor recommends because my body doesn’t absorb nutrients easily.
+(You can read more about why here or here)

-I also really like Morningstar Minerals Energy Boost 70 Mineral Supplement.
-This one is especially good if you’re sensitive to icky tastes (like I am sometimes).
-It’s clear and has no flavor.
+I also like Morningstar Minerals Energy Boost 70 Mineral Supplement.
+This one is particularly good if you’re sensitive to gross flavors.
+It’s clear and flavorless.

 First of all, D3 isn’t exactly a vitamin.
 It’s a pre-hormone.
 It performs many important functions in the body.
-Consequently, it plays a big role in strength and preventing chronic disease and autoimmune conditions.
+Consequently, it plays a big role in strengthening and preventing chronic disease and autoimmune conditions.

 The best way to get D3 is by spending time in the sun.
-But, due to busy lives and using sunscreen, many Americans are deficient.
-It takes a lot of sun exposure to get an adequate amount of D3.
+Many Americans are deficient because of busy lives and sunscreen.

 Experts usually recommend between 1000 IU- 5000 IU per day.

-A good probiotic is essential for digestive function.
+A good probiotic is important for digestive health.
 They occur naturally in the gut.
-But many factors, including aging and prescription drugs, can kill off the good bacteria leading to many problems.
+But many factors, including aging and prescription drugs, can kill off the good bacteria leading to problems.